FAQs: Training your AI

 A. If your AI isn't giving the responses you want, try these steps:

-- Search your training data for similar phrases to check for gaps or conflicting information.
+• Search your training data and fine-tuning history for similar phrases to check for conflicting information.

-- Look at your conversation training room to update your conversation phrases.
+• Look at the 'advanced personalisation' section in style and tone to update your conversation phrases.

 For specific topics, you can also add examples directly from client chats to your training data.